Archives Quarter 3, 2015

 An answer to a question raised by Grzegorz Omelanczuk (Poland).

 On October 10, 2010, the Dutch Caribbean Islands (Dutch Antilles) have been split in three additional entities namely Bonaire, Saba, and Saint Eustatius on top of the already existing Curaçao, St Maartin and Aruba (see detailed information in the archived news dated October 10, 2014).
 Since October 10, 2014 these three new entities have the possibility to issue their own stamps.
 After almost one year, we observe that all stamps from these islands are issued systematically by the three entities, sometimes with simple color modifications.
-So far stamps reported in the catalogues include:

 - on October 10, 2014, two stamps each representing a stylized fish symbolizing the three islands and the logo of Flamingo Express Dutch Caribbean N.V., the private post company in charge of this area.
 Except for the background color of the stamps, all 6 stamps are identical